morganpartee/codegpt/README.md

 Other things to try:

-- `codegpt edit` - For editing markdown files, including code blocks.
-Hello, blog editor!
+- `codegpt unsafe edit` - Try it with anything.
+Markdown blog posts, js, yaml, python, whatever.
-- `codegpt varnames` - Changes variable names (and supposed to only be variable names...) to be readable
+- `codegpt unsafe varnames` - Changes variable names (and supposed to only be variable names...) to be readable
-- `codegpt comment` - Automatically add comments to a file.
+- `codegpt unsafe comment` - Automatically add comments to a file.

 Propose endpoints as issues, I've got a few ideas: